openstack-archive/deb-python-pager/README.rst

-Python module to page output to the screen and get console dimensions.
+Python module to page output to the screen, read keys and get console dimensions.

 It was meant to be included in standard library http://bugs.python.org/issue8408